 We will be putting together some Summer Packages.
 Call and ask or look to the social media sites for what's up.
 The Green Mountain Adventure Challenge is on again and the Tough Mudder will be here the end of May for the adrenaline junkies.
 We will be offering Dinner to all our guests on Saturday nights.
 Our food can best be described as eclectic Asian home cooking.
 I can pretty well guarantee that you will not find it anywhere else this side of Asia:-) Chef Lee remains the food maven and as usual we continue to source everything that we can locally.
-We served grass feed fillet at a wedding last summer along with locally and organically grown chicken.
+We served grass fed fillet at a wedding last summer along with locally and organically grown chicken.
 There is a difference in taste and texture.
 All our wedding salads come from Lilac Ridge farms and are picked the day of the wedding.
 If you saw Food Inc. you caught Amanda from Lilac Ridge Farms on the big screen, she was the lady talking about Walmart.
 We had a Gelato Cart at two weddings last summer, locally made and really good.
 All our veggies and tomatoes are locally grown, the eggs get laid next door (you can hear the rooster).
 The maple syrup comes from our neighbor's trees and if you come late February/early March you can see it being made (harvested?).
-The Brattleboro Farmers Market is open until October and packed with good things.
+The Brattleboro Farmers Market opens in April and is packed with good things.

 We always enjoy seeing the tents go up in front of the Inn and watching months of planning come to fruition when we have a wedding here.
 Moonlight in Vermont really works wonders and the views of the mountains during Summer evenings inspire guests as well as the wedding parties.
 It is very unusual to be able to watch the moon rise in the east then turn around and watch the sunset in the west, but it happens all the time on Cooper Hill.I